PetStr/PetStr/README.md

 This is a brief abstract of my experience regarding writing advanced and compiled software.

-I do have experience with working with Matlab, Octave, Simulink, to some extent Python and some other obscure languages.
+I do have experience with working with Matlab, Octave, Simulink, C, C++, to some extent Python and some other obscure languages.

 Generally I prefer to write for a multitude of platforms.
 I usually change ruthlessly between Linux, Windows and MacOS.
 If theoretically possible most software projects are written for many platform user whatever compilers that are available.
 I want to know how things works so I would like to stay close to the metal so to say.
 I feel that if I am close, if something stops working it is easier to figure out what went wrong.
 Hiding behind a fancy IDE does not help there.
 I prefer to understand how the build systems work and the dependencies that is used.
 Feel that is dangerous just to trust cmake to find dependencies without understanding that they mean.